enricguso/guso_waspaa23/README.md

 # microson_v1
-Code to replicate our WASPAA23 submission: AN OBJECTIVE EVALUATION OF HEARING AIDS AND DNN-BASED BINAURAL SPEECH ENHANCEMENT IN COMPLEX ACOUSTIC SCENES, where we benchmark traditionald DNN beamforming techniques against DNN-based enhancement.
+Code to replicate our WASPAA23 submission: AN OBJECTIVE EVALUATION OF HEARING AIDS AND DNN-BASED BINAURAL SPEECH ENHANCEMENT IN COMPLEX ACOUSTIC SCENES, where we benchmark traditionald DNN beamforming techniques against DNN-based enhancement on real and commercially-available Hearing Aid devices.

 >Enric Gusó enric.guso@eurecat.org

 >Joanna Luberazdka joanna.luberadzka@eurecat.org

-Code to replicate our WASPAA23 submission

 * Generate a Hearing Aid binaural speech enhancement (denoising + dereverberation) dataset with speech from Multilingual LibriSpeech Spanish + WHAM! binaural noises.

-* Train and evaluate a Sudo RM-RF real-time oriented enhancement DNN on that dataset.
+* Train and evaluate two [Sudo RM-RF](https://github.com/etzinis/sudo_rm_rf) enhancement DNNs on that dataset: a causal and a non-causal version.

-* Generate a small test set of 10-th order Ambisonics situations that we use for recording different Hearing Aids in bypass and using the HA enhancement.
+* Generate a small test set of 10-th order Ambisonics situations that we use for recording different Hearing Aids in with their traditional features in bypass and also using each HA enhancement.

-* Process the recordings in bypass with a Causal DNN (DNN-C) and a non-causal upper baseline (DNN).
+* Process the recordings in bypass with the trained Causal DNN (DNN-C) and a non-causal model (DNN).

 * Evaluate in terms of SISDR, HASPI, HASQI and MBSTOI